 Only two years ago, Braswell was finding her professional path.
 Having graduated from high school in 1996 and completed preliminary coursework toward a nursing degree at Dallas County Community College, she joined Baylor University’s nursing program in January 2016.
 Now she is off to India and hopes, upon her return to Dallas following the completion of her Fulbright period, to publish her research and then start looking into graduate programs.
 Baylor University’s nursing program not only afforded Braswell the opportunity to get back on track with her education, but it also offered her the chance to embrace another part of the world and to use her skills as a caregiver to experience the truly wondrous feeling of helping the people who need it the most.
 Baylor University’s nursing program helped Braswell to see how she could do the most good and now, thanks to her achievement of the Fulbright grant, she can do it.

-Baylor University’s Louise Herrington School of Nursing offers both undergraduate programs on campus including a BSN Traditional and FastBacc® as well as graduate online programs including an MSN Leadership and Innovation and Doctor of Nursing Practice with tracks in Neonatal Nurse Practitioner, Family Nurse Practitioner, and Nurse-Midwifery.
+Baylor University’s Louise Herrington School of Nursing offers both undergraduate programs on campus including a BSN Traditional and FastBacc® as well as graduate online programs including Doctor of Nursing Practice with tracks in Neonatal Nurse Practitioner, Family Nurse Practitioner, and Nurse-Midwifery.